vegaprotocol/documentation/docs/tutorials/programmatic-trading-basics.md

 [Create a wallet](../tools/vega-wallet/cli-wallet/latest/create-wallet): See a step-by-step guide to creating a Vega Wallet for testnet.
 :::

-Check the docs site top bar to see what software version the network you need is running on, and download the equivalent version on [GitHub](https://github.com/vegaprotocol/vega/releases).
+Check the docs site top bar to see what software version the network you need is running on, and download the equivalent version on [GitHub ↗](https://github.com/vegaprotocol/vega/releases).

 Choose the `vegawallet-<os>-<arch>.zip` for your machine, then unpack the file and make sure the resulting `vegawallet` executable is placed in your path.
 Run `vegawallet software version` to check if the right version is loaded.